brisvag/stemia/README.md

   Run aretomo in batch on data preprocessed in warp.

   Needs to be ran after imod stacks were generated.
-Requires ccderaser and AreTomo.
+Requires ccderaser and AreTomo>=1.3.0.
 Assumes the default Warp directory structure with generated imod stacks.
-Some warp xml files may be updated to disable too dark images.

 Options:
   -m, --mdoc-dir PATH